pyxeda/MiddleSchoolCurriculum/Chapter3/Text/README.md

 What it does :

-Read text data in python and print word by word or sentence by sentence.
+    1. Read text data in python and print word by word or sentence by sentence.

 Dependancies :

 These dependancies are needed only for printing a text document, sentence by sentence

-1.nltk module is needed to be installed in the local machine to run this program.
+    1. nltk module is needed to be installed in the local machine to run this program.

-2.Download 'punkt' module using nltk open a python command line and run the following code import nltk nltk.download('punkt')
+    2. Download 'punkt' module using nltk open a python command line and run the following code import nltk nltk.download('punkt')

 Why do we need 'punkt' module :